mateusz-buczek/svg-api/README.md

 You can check how it works with swagger GUI, or f.e. curl requests that it generates

-Models are also available in regular django-admin
+Models are also available in regular django-admin.
+Uploaded data is stored in DB and can be re-rendered to svg if needed
 ```
 localhost:8000/admin/
 ```